anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 In Dynamic Root of Trust for Measurement (DRTM), the RTM for the running environment are stored in PCRs starting with PCR 17.

 If a remote attestation server is used to monitor platform integrity, the operators should ensure that attestation is performed periodically or in a timely manner.
-Additionally, platform monitoring can be extended to monitor the integrity of the static filesystem at run-time by using a TPM aware kernel module, such as Linux IMA (Integrity Measurement Architecture), see https://sourceforge.net/p/linux-ima/wiki/Home, or by using the trust policies (see https://github.com/opencit/opencit/wiki/Open-CIT-3.2-Product-Guide#88-trust-policies) functionality of OpenCIT.
+Additionally, platform monitoring can be extended to monitor the integrity of the static file system at run-time by using a TPM aware kernel module, such as Linux IMA (Integrity Measurement Architecture), see https://sourceforge.net/p/linux-ima/wiki/Home, or by using the trust policies (see https://github.com/opencit/opencit/wiki/Open-CIT-3.2-Product-Guide#88-trust-policies) functionality of OpenCIT.

-The static filesystem includes a set of important files and folders which do not change between reboots during the lifecycle of the platform.
+The static file system includes a set of important files and folders which do not change between reboots during the lifecycle of the platform.
-This allows the attestation server to detect any tampering with the static filesystem during the runtime of the platform.
+This allows the attestation server to detect any tampering with the static file system during the runtime of the platform.

 <a name="7.7"></a>
 ## 7.7 Common security standards